hemanthkumarbattula/lt2212-v19-a3/README.md

 | -E 2000 -T 300 -N 3 -P           | 0.3093707965924376    | 6.518799070883535       |
 | -E 2000 -T 300 -N 4 -P           | 0.3136860264519839    | 6.190062985593935       |
 | -E 2000 -T 300 -N 5 -P           | 0.31011826544021026   | 6.100597163573069       |

+When POS tags are used instead of the words, the preplexity is very less due to the very fact that there are very less number of POS tags and the trainging performed of the data is enough for guessing the next POS tag in a given sentence.
+But in case of using words, as labels its very difficult as it involves a lot of tarining on large amount of data.
+Also the accuracy here is more compared when using words.